StackVista/stackstate-docs/stackpacks/integrations/azure.md

 #### Metrics

-Metrics data is pulled on demand directly from Azure by the StackState Azure plugin, for example when a component is viewed in the StackState UI or when a health check is run on the telemetry stream.
+Metrics data is pulled on demand directly from Azure by the Rancher Observability Azure plugin, for example when a component is viewed in the Rancher Observability UI or when a health check is run on the telemetry stream.
 Retrieved metrics are mapped onto the associated topology component.

 #### Topology